calmm-js/karet.xhr/README.md

 #### <a id="XHR-responseHeader"></a> [≡](#contents) [`XHR.responseHeader(header, xhr) ~> string`](#XHR-responseHeader)

-`XHR.responseHeader` returns a possibly observable property for given `header` of [`getResponseHeader(header)`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/getResponseHeader) of an ongoing XHR.
+`XHR.responseHeader` returns a possibly observable property that emits the value of [`getResponseHeader(header)`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/getResponseHeader) for specified `header` after the HTTP headers have been received.
+When called on a non-observable XHR, its [`readyState` must be 2](#XHR-headersReceived) or an `Error` will be thrown.

 #### <a id="XHR-responseText"></a> [≡](#contents) [`XHR.responseText(xhr) ~> string`](#XHR-responseText)